morphometry/papaya2/paper/paper.md

 # C++ library papaya2

-The C++ 11 library `papaya2` contains the core algorithms to compute irreducible Minkowski tensors of two-dimensional geometries.
+The C++ 11 library `papaya2` contains the core algorithms to compute Irreducible Minkowski Tensors of two-dimensional geometries.
 It processes both polygonal and 2D image input data.

 `papaya2` is a header-only template library designed to operate on user data structures.